The Learning Journey

 - Practising key writing skills including grammar and precise use of vocabulary;

-- Planning in an age-appropiate way, thinking about the audience and purpose;
+- Planning in an age-appropriate way, thinking about the audience and purpose;

 - Drafting: getting the ideas down;